Shareuhack | Is MCP Dead? 3 Scenarios Where Skill and CLI Can't Replace It

 Procedure Layer: Skill

 Skill answers "how should AI do it?"
 At its core, it's a workflow instruction in markdown format that defines task sequences, quality standards, and decision logic.
-From hands-on experience, I've built an entire content production pipeline using Skills (from topic selection to translation) — the AI reads the Skill and knows exactly what to do at each step and what format to produce.
+Since late 2025, the Skill ecosystem has evolved rapidly: Hooks (September 2025) provide event-driven deterministic script execution, and Agent Teams (February 2026) let multiple Claude sessions coordinate and divide work in parallel.
+The community has produced open-source Skill packages like mattpocock/skills.
+From hands-on experience, I've built an entire content production pipeline using Skills (from topic selection to translation), with Hooks for automatic post-tool-call validation and Agent Teams enabling multi-agent parallel writing.

 Execution Layer: CLI